South Dakota Licensing Overview for a Cosmetologist

 - South Dakota Administrative Rules, Rule 20:42

-Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license yearly in the month of your birthday.
+Following the successful completion of your state license to become either a cosmetologist or an esthetician, it is important to remember that you must renew this license every year in your birthday month.
 This process is simple and can be done online through the South Dakota Cosmetology Commission.
-There will be a fee involved in this renewal.
+There is a $20 fee.

-In the state of South Dakota, there are no continuing Educational requirements for cosmetology or esthetician licenses, however, many professionals continue to grow their expertise.
+In South Dakota, there are no continuing Eeucation requirements for cosmetologist or esthetician licenses, however, many professionals continue to grow their expertise.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.